 Jignesh Gohel, Founder and Marketing Head, Olbuz

-The best tip to acquire international clients is decide what industry or brand you are planning to pitch and start studying their competitors, business opportunities and missing dots on their website / brand / or in marketing strategies.
+The best tip to acquire international clients is deciding what industry or brand you are planning to pitch and start studying their competitors, business opportunities and missing dots on their website/brand / or in marketing strategies.
 Pitch with useful information: what they are missing and how you can improve with all your research and data.
-Here the key part is to reach at right person of the brand you are pitching and you won half battle.
-I have seen most of the agencies used to sends thousands of emails with same format has no personalized touch and will hardly attract the other party.
+Here the key part is to reach the right person of the brand you are pitching and you won half battle.
+I have seen most of the agencies used to sends thousands of emails with the same format has no personalized touch and will hardly attract the other party.

 Chad Remp, Operations Manager, Wheeling Truck

 I would state the most important thing is for international visitors to your website to know that you accept international orders.
 Many ( I mean a lot) of websites/companies will not sell internationally, and they even state this on their website.
 We want to make sure our international customers understand we want their business.
 We have “International Orders” listed at the top of our page so foreign visitors know we want their business.

 The Takeaway: Businesses are people, too!
 Well, not really, but they sure do have people working there, and it’s important to remember that.
 Treating people like, well, people, can have an astounding effect on your B2B efforts.

 What Have We Learned Today From These International SEO Consultants?